bernie-skipole/indipyclient/docs/source/usage/introduction.rst

 .. image:: ./image.png

-This is a companion package to 'indipydriver' which can be used to create INDI drivers.
+This is a companion package to 'indipydriver' which can be used to create and serve INDI drivers.

 INDI - Instrument Neutral Distributed Interface.